SCBI-ForestGEO/McGregor_climate-sensitivity-variation/paper_outline.md

-# Functional traits and tree size/exposure interactively shape drought response in a temperate broadleaf forest
+# Tree size, exposure, and hydraulic traits interactively shape drought response in a temperate broadleaf forest
-(title needs work)

 ## Abstract

 ## Introduction

+Understanding how and why trees respond to drought is critical to predicting forest drought responses and climate change feedbacks.

 *Questions & Hypotheses*